 We identify these crucial metrics through the following:

-As a brand strategy agency, we look at everything from the current consumer demand and whether growth (or shrinkage) results from economic, category, or brand-specific efforts.
+As a brand strategy agency, we examine everything from current consumer demand to whether growth (or shrinkage) results from economic, category, or brand-specific efforts.

 Defining Brand Outcomes